defi-ventures/BlockX-chain/docs/intro/overview.md

 # High-level Overview

-Learn about Tokn and its primary features. {synopsis}
+Learn about BlockX and its primary features. {synopsis}

-## What is Tokn
+## What is BlockX

-Tokn is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
+BlockX is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

-Tokn allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
+BlockX allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
 This allows developers to have all the desired features of Ethereum, while at the same time, benefit from Tendermint’s PoS implementation.
 Also, because it is built on top of the Cosmos SDK, it will be able to exchange value with the rest of the Cosmos